-The word convert means to change something in the form, character, and the way it functions.
-Transferring an Android app into iOS doesn’t exactly mean to push some kind of a button or a specific tool that will migrate the data from one platform to the other.
+The word convert means to change something in the form, character, and way it functions.
+Transferring an Android app into iOS doesn’t exactly mean pushing some kind of a button or a specific tool that will migrate the data from one platform to the other.
 No!
 The only possible way to convert an Android app to iOS is to make it from scratch on the iOS platform with a team of developers and testers.
-To convert iOS app to Android requires the same process, but vice versa.
-So, let’s define the major factors to consider.
-Especially, the mobile app development technology stack.
+To convert the iOS app to Android requires the same process, but vice versa.

-Android and iOS belong to different operating systems and their core functions differ as well.
-To start the process of converting from Android to iOS, it is necessary to clarify the differences between these platforms.
-An app must function appropriately on Android and iPhone devices to meet the full potential of a program by preserving business input within the coding output.
-These points should be well-thought to port Android app to iOS and vice versa:

-Edition 2 | The word convert means to change something in the form, character, and the way it functions.
-Transferring an Android app into iOS doesn’t exactly mean to push some kind of a button or a specific tool that will migrate the data from one platform to the other.
-No!
-The only possible way to convert an Android app to iOS is to make it from scratch on the iOS platform with a team of developers and testers.
-To convert iOS app to Android requires the same process, but vice versa.
 So, let’s define the major factors to consider.
 Especially, the mobile app development technology stack.

 Android and iOS belong to different operating systems and their core functions differ as well.
 To start the process of converting from Android to iOS, it is necessary to clarify the differences between these platforms.
 An app must function appropriately on Android and iPhone devices to meet the full potential of a program by preserving business input within the coding output.
 These points should be well-thought to port Android app to iOS and vice versa: